Wondering how to make galaxy slime?

 One of the ultimate slime recipes that every person should make at least once (at least I think so) is galaxy slime.
 Galaxy slime is so cool because it includes so many swirling colors, glitter, sparkles, and stretchy fun.
 But surprisingly enough, how to make galaxy slime can be a bit tricky.

-You can’t make it from just any slime recipe.
-The best galaxy slime requires a specific galaxy slime recipe that produces a slime with the exact appearance of NASA photos from space.
+You can’t make galaxy slime from just any slime recipe.
+The best galaxy slime recipe requires a specific galaxy slime recipe that produces a slime with the exact appearance of NASA photos from space.
 It’s so much fun to hold a literal galaxy in your hands!
+This NASA slime is too much fun!

-My kids LOVE this galaxy slime recipe, and today, we’re sharing it with you!
+My kids LOVE this NASA slime recipe, and today, we’re sharing it with you!

-What you’ll need to make the best galaxy slime:
+What you’ll need to learn how to make space slime:

 Elmer’s Liquid School Glue, Premium Clear, Washable, 1 Gallon, 1 Count – Great For Making SlimeFood Coloring Liqua-Gel – 6 Color Rainbow Kit in .75 fl. oz.
 (20ml) BottlesPurex Sta-Flo Liquid Starch, 64 OunceOriginal Stationery Arts and Crafts Glitter Shake Jars, Extra Fine, 24 Multi color Set